-And score awesome results in 2 months
+And score awesome results in two months

 Having a clear, compelling goal mobilises your focus toward actionable behaviour.
 It aligns your focus and promotes self-mastery.